moneytoo/Fixer/README.md

 Description: <br>
 Requirements: WRITE_SECURE_SETTINGS permission<br>
 Notes: Based on Tasker guide https://www.xda-developers.com/how-to-automatically-disable-the-high-volume-warning-without-root/

-### Media volume by default
-Description: <br>
-Requirements: Accessibility<br>
-Notes: Based on https://github.com/KrongKrongPadakPadak/mvo; Unsure Android P compatibility because of the use of non-public API however P already has media as default stream

 ### Hacker's Keyboard only in Termux
 Description: Use Gboard as default IME, switch to Hacker's Keyboard in Termux<br>